connext/documentation/docs/developers/xcall-params.md

 ### `destinationMinOut`

 The minimum amount received after the swap from local -> adopted on the destination domain.
 This is the way to specify slippage due to the StableSwap Pool, if applicable.

+For example, to achieve 3% slippage tolerance this can be calculated as `(amount / 100) * 97`.